Global Standards for Interventional Clinical Studies

 All Pfizer-sponsored interventional studies are conducted in accordance with local laws and regulations, as well as relevant international standards including:

-International Conference on Harmonisation (ICH) E6: Guideline for Good Clinical Practice (GCP)
+- International Council for Harmonisation (ICH) E6: Guideline for Good Clinical Practice (GCP)

 All Pfizer-sponsored interventional studies are conducted in accordance with the principles and procedures described in the Pfizer Human Research Protection Program (HRPP).